Volatility to Visibility: How Principal Protection Adds Certainty to Private Market Allocations – Q1/26

 The objective is not to guarantee performance or eliminate risk entirely.
 Rather, it is to provide greater visibility and certainty on the downside, in a form that can be understood and assessed by investment committees, risk teams, and sophisticated private investors.

-Why visibility and certainty matter to institutional and NII investors
+Why visibility and certainty matter to institutional and non-institutional investors

 For institutional investors, principal protection can help align private market allocations with internal risk mandates, governance frameworks, and capital allocation constraints.
 Clearer downside parameters can support decision-making across portfolio construction, risk management, and stakeholder reporting.